Chilljs0/OOP_in_ML_python/README.md

 # OOP_in_ML_python
 **IN PROGRESS** Project in Python that contains a simple, custom OOP based implementations of Machine Learning models.
+This project was designed to teach me how to implement a custom pipeline for data.
+While it is simple it can be scaled using the same architecture to be more complex.

 ## Completed Files